Alfalfa's Aunt

 Alfalfa's Aunt is a 1939 comedy short subject, the 176th entry in the Our Gang (Little Rascals) series originally created by Hal Roach.
-Produced by Jack Chertok for Metro-Goldwyn-Mayer and directed by George Sidney, the one-reel short was released to theaters in January 1939 by MGM.
+Produced by Jack Chertok for Metro-Goldwyn-Mayer (MGM) and directed by George Sidney, the one-reel short was released to theaters in January 1939 by MGM.

 Plot

-Alfalfa's Aunt Penelope sends the Switzers a telegram that says that she's coming to visit.
+Alfalfa's Aunt Penelope sends the Switzers a telegram that says that she is coming to visit.
 She has given up her pursuits of being a sculptor and has turned to writing murder mysteries.
-Just before Alfalfa's parents leave to attend a meeting that night, Penelope reads Alfalfa's father John a page of her story, which is written in the form of a letter:
+Just before Alfalfa's parents leave to attend a meeting that night, Penelope reads Alfalfa's father, John, a page of her story, which is written in the form of a letter: